Poisoned classifiers are not only backdoored, they are fundamentally broken: Experiments

 \subsection{ImageNet}

-For ImageNet, we train both binary and multi-class poisoned classifiers with three backdoor attack methods: BadNet~\citep{badnet2017gu}, \textit{Hidden trigger backdoor attack} (HTBA)~\citep{htba2019saha} and \textit{Clean-label backdoor attack} (CLBD)~\citep{turner2019cleanlabel}.
-The class of the binary classifier is hand-picked: ``panda'' vs ``airplane''.
-For the multi-class classifier, 5 classes are chosen randomly.
-Since only HTBA has conducted evaluation on ImageNet, we follow its setup for training poisoned classifiers.
-Specifically, we adopt Trigger A in~\autoref{two-backdoor-triggers} as the default trigger and use AlexNet~\citep{krizhevsky2012imagenet} architecture \footnote{Except for CLBD, we use ResNet~\citep{he2016deep} for the backdoor attack to be successful.}.
+We train both binary classifiers and 5-class classifiers with three backdoor attack methods: BadNet~\citep{badnet2017gu}, HTBA~\citep{htba2019saha} and CLBD~\citep{turner2019cleanlabel}.
+We adopt Trigger A in Figure~\ref{two-backdoor-triggers} as the default trigger.
+See Appendix~\ref{more-classes-sup} for results on ImageNet classifiers with more classes.

-\textbf{Comparison to baselines} We compare \textit{Denoised Smoothing} to two baseline approaches for generating adversarial examples: adversarial examples of 1) the poisoned classifier (denoted as ``Basic Adv''); 2) the \textit{smoothed} poisoned classifier without a denoiser (denoted as ``Smoothing'').
-We generate adversarial examples ($\epsilon=20$) of the \textit{robustified} binary poisoned classifier on ImageNet, visualized in~\autoref{adv-backdoor-comparison} (More examples are shown in~\autoref{adv-backdoor-comparison-extra} in Appendix~\ref{appendix-adv-visualize}.).
-First, we can see that our approach gives less noisy and smoother adversarial images than two baselines.
-Second, observe that there is some vague backdoor pattern in ``Basic Adv'', but backdoor patterns in adversarial examples from \textit{Denoised Smoothing} are more distinctive and easier to recognize.
-Last, ``Smoothing'' baseline does not produce any obvious pattern, which highlights the necessity of \textit{Denoised Smoothing}.
+\textbf{Visualizing adversarial examples} We compare \textit{Denoised Smoothing} to two baseline approaches for generating adversarial examples: adversarial examples of: 1) the poisoned classifier (denoted as \textit{Basic Adv}); 2) the \textit{smoothed} poisoned classifier without a denoiser (denoted as \textit{Smoothing}).
+We generate adversarial examples ($\epsilon=20$) of the \textit{robustified} binary poisoned classifier on ImageNet, shown in Figure~\ref{adv-backdoor-comparison} (More examples are shown in Figure~\ref{adv-backdoor-comparison-extra} in Appendix~\ref{appendix-adv-visualize}.).
+First, we can see that our approach gives less noisy and smoother adversarial images than baselines.
+Second, there are some vague backdoor patterns in \textit{Basic Adv}, but backdoor patterns in adversarial examples from \textit{Denoised Smoothing} are more distinctive and easier to recognize.
+Last, \textit{Smoothing} baseline does not produce any obvious pattern, which highlights the necessity of \textit{Denoised Smoothing}.